mangoapp/frontend/README.md

 	* [http://localhost:8888](http://localhost:8888) for dev server
 	* [http://localhost:9999](http://localhost:9999) for production server

-> Note: you need to run `gulp clean` everytime you restart the server. > We'll fix this in the future
+> Note: you need to run `gulp clean` everytime you restart the server.We'll fix this in the future